djohnston42/Secure-coding-project/Readme.txt

-This project was aimed at implementing secure programming techniques into simple C Programs.
+This practical was aimed at implementing secure programming techniques into simple C Programs.
+The programs contained flaws which were identified and fixed.
+Comments denote where a flaw was fixed.